Shuffle

 1. Visit the Buy Bitcoin page.

-2. Select bitcoin cash (BCH).
+2. Select Bitcoin Cash (BCH).
 Note: you can also purchase a range of other select crypto assets.

 3. Choose whether you want to pay in USD or another local currency, and enter the currency amount (eg. $100).